Download Different Versions of Drupal with Drush

 Warning: This post is over a year old.
 I don't always update old posts with new information, so some of this information may be out of date.

-If you use Drush, it's likely that you've used the
+it's likely that you've used the

 drush pm-download (or

 command to start a new project.
 This command downloads projects from Drupal.org,

 but if you don't specify a project or type "drush dl drupal", the command will

 download the current stable version of Drupal core.
 Currently, this will be

 Drupal 7 with that being the current stable version of core at the time of

 But what if you don't want Drupal 7?